 The typical Conestoga had a wagon bed 16 feet long, resembled a boat, with a dip in the middle four feet wide and four feet deep.
 The frame was of white oak; the hubs made with gumwood; the axle-trees and singletree from hickory; and the body with poplar.
 Wheels of wood were four or five feet high at the rear.
 Hubs were proportional; spokes heftier than baseball bats.
 Tires were iron several inches wide.
 Possibly an inch thick.
 Everything was handmade.
 Some tools were used for intricate work, but this was no machine-made carrier turned out on an assembly line.

 Two of the most unique items of the wagons were the toolboxes, each distinctively decorated with Pennsylvania Dutch motifs such as tulips in iron, and the jacks—large useful pieces of equipment always ready for use in the event a wagon got mired or had to be repaired.
 The cloth hood stretched over the wooden bows attached to the body was handwoven, 24 feet long.

 Waggoneers were a toughed lot.
 While initially, they were farmhands, their numbers grew with swelling traffic, and experiences under all sorts of conditions demanded to cope.
 The drivers were competitive, ready to race with each other.
 They soon learned to be on the lookout for brigands who roamed stretches of unguarded highways or back roads.
 They had to be able to meet the rigors of being out in all weathers.
 And when they finished a day’s haul, they partied together at the inns along the way.

 The horses that pulled the Conestoga wagon typically bore bells, and waggoneers were proud of these bells.
-Tradition said that if a wagon got into trouble and someone else came to the rescue, the rescuer would take the bells with him.
+Tradition said that if a wagon got into trouble and someone else came to the rescue, the rescuer would take some of your bells with him.
 That gave rise to the famous promise, “I’ll be there with bells on!” which meant you would be there quickly and without incident.